juliangut/tify/README.md

 ### Notification

-Container to keep a message and its associated destination receivers.
+Is a container to keep a message and its associated destination receivers.

+Notifications are the central unit of work, several notifications can be set into a Tify Service sharing the same adapters but sending different messages to different receivers.

-Notifications hold some extra parameters used by the push notification services to control behaviour and/or be used in notification creation
+Notifications hold some extra parameters used by the push notification services to control behaviour and/or be used in notification creation.

 *Find APNS notification parameters [here](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html) in table 3-1.*